Lunarnovaa/hjem-rum/.github/README.md

 **Q.** Do you support Darwin/Standalone?

-**A.** At the moment, we do not support Darwin or Standalone.
-This is mainly because Hjem does not yet support Darwin/Standalone.
-It is a possibility for the future, however.
+**A.** The question of supporting Nix Darwin and Standalone is more a matter of what Hjem supports.
+At the moment, Hjem supports neither Darwin nor Standalone, and so Hjem Rum does not either.
+However, both are on the table for the development of Hjem, and Hjem Rum would follow suit if compatibility was added.

 _Still_ confused?
 Go ahead and leave a question in [discussions].